 Dr. Barry Brummett (Ph.D., University of Minnesota, 1978) is the Chair of the department and Charles Sapp Centennial Professor in Communication.
 He taught at Purdue University and the University of Wisconsin-Milwaukee before coming to the University of Texas-Austin.
 Brummett's research interests turned early to the theories of Kenneth Burke and to epistemology and rhetoric.
 In those studies Brummett laid the foundation for a research program that investigates the functions and manifestations of new rhetoric.
 One line of research took him into the study of apocalyptic rhetoric.
 Brummett's most recent, ongoing interests are in the rhetoric of popular culture.
 He has developed a general theoretical basis for understanding this rhetoric based largely on symbolic forms.
-Brummett has published a textbook, Techniques of Close Reading, and a third edition of his popular textbook, Rhetoric in Popular Culture.
+Brummett has published a textbook, Techniques of Close Reading, and a fourth edition of his popular textbook, Rhetoric in Popular Culture is in preparation.
 Brummett is the author of the scholarly book monographs A Rhetoric of Style, Rhetorical Dimensions Of Popular Culture, Contemporary Apocalyptic Rhetoric, Rhetoric of Machine Aesthetics, The World and How We Describe It, and Rhetorical Homologies.
 He has edited Landmark Essays: Kenneth Burke, Uncovering Hidden Rhetorics, Sporting Rhetorics, Reading Rhetorical Theory, and The Politics of Style and the Style of Politics.
-He is now at work on an edited anthology called The Rhetoric of Steampunk to be published in 2014.
-He will co-host a conference in 2012 on Sports and Identity, which will also produce an edited anthology.
+He is under contract for an edited anthology called The Rhetoric of Steampunk to be published in 2014.
+He has co-hosted a conference on Sports and Identity, which will also produce an edited anthology in 2014.
 In his copious free time he pecks away at a scholarly project exploring homologies between troubled physical structures as represented in popular culture and troubled social structures.
-Brummett is the author or coauthor of numerous scholarly essays and chapters..
+Brummett is the author or coauthor of numerous scholarly essays and chapters.